OpenViva/OpenViva-UE5/README.md

 ## Setup
 If you're feeling spicy and want to try your hand in creativity, or just dabble around, here's our trademark *EasyGuide™*!

-*The EasyGuide™ (patent pending) assumes you have basic knowledge of Google, and Windows.*
+*The EasyGuide™ (patent pending) assumes you have rudimentary knowledge of Google, Unreal Engine, and Windows.*

 ### Prerequisites
 To get your new idea off the ground, you're going to need a couple of things first: